3gstudent/Homework-of-C-Language/README.md

-# Homework-of-C-Language
+# Homework of C Language
 C/C++ code examples of my blog.

 ---

 ### SetProcessCritical.cpp

-Set the selected process as critical or not.
+Set the selected process whether it is critical or not.

 If the process is critical,when exit the process,the system will cause BSOD.